 Your individual buying channels are all limited in sales reach.

 Omnichannel retail isn’t just about purchases though.
 It also extends to offers, support and communication and making that consistent across all channels.

 This all enhances the potential for you to make a sale by removing friction and putting information wherever the customer is.

-Another aspect of omnichannel retail is that it gives you a single, unified view of your customer because you can see all interactions across all channels.
+Another aspect of omnichannel commerce is that it gives you a single, unified view of your customer because you can see all interactions across all channels.